lujiefsi/CrashTuner/README.md

 ## New bugs

 In the below table, we give all new bugs found by CrashTuner.
 You can click the Bug Id to see the bug report and Patch to see the fixing, and Detail to see how to trigger the bug.
 In the detail, we only show a small code snippet, you can download the whole buggy project code(which can be found in bug report) for further understanding.

+Some  bugs are marked as "Duplicate" in its issue because they are fixed together with other issue, as the developer required.

 |Bug Id  |Priority |Status |Patch|Detail|Meta-info|
 | :------:  | :------: | :------: | :------: | :------: | :------: |